eoinmurray/ising-model/reports/index.md

 When plotting these values, you want to see a correlation curve that starts near 1 (at t=0t=0) and then decays with time.
 Below the critical temperature, that decay can be slower and decays to a constant value as the system is ordered.
 Above the critical temperature, we see a faster drop to nearly zero, showing that the system loses memory of its initial arrangement more quickly.

-At the critical temperature we see the correlations decay slowly, towards a constant value indicating the existence of long range correlations in the system as is in a state between order and disorder.
+At the critical temperature we see the correlations decay slowly, towards a constant value indicating the existence of long range correlations in the system as is in a state between order and disorder. -->

-### 2. Spatial Correlations

 ```ts
 display(